mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 Marketplace items are identified by a **Category** (e.g. Data Stream, Data Visualization, Insurance, Healthcare... ).

-Once the request has been taken over, together with the Mia-Platform referent it will be possible to determine whether the item can be associated to a pre-existing category, or whether a new category will be needed.

 :::

 ## How to configure a new item